dotnet/docs/docs/framework/reflection-and-codedom/security-considerations-for-reflection.md

 - Enumerate and examine assemblies and modules.

  Using reflection to access members, by contrast, is subject to restrictions.
-Beginning with the [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)], only trusted code can use reflection to access security-critical members.
+Beginning with the .NET Framework 4, only trusted code can use reflection to access security-critical members.
 Furthermore, only trusted code can use reflection to access nonpublic members that would not be directly accessible to compiled code.
 Finally, code that uses reflection to access a safe-critical member must have whatever permissions the safe-critical member demands, just as with compiled code.

  Subject to necessary permissions, code can use reflection to perform the following kinds of access: